The power of Influencer Marketing

 Where does Yellow Jelly fit?

 Now agencies have their benefits, but are they necessary?
 With the ability to contact Influencers Individually with relative ease perhaps they are not the best solution for businesses.
 It depends upon the situation, campaigns targeting large numbers of customers, with the aim of selling huge volumes of products would benefit from agency assistance.
-Smaller scale operations might do better with running it themselves.
-We may also see in the future advertising companies begin to expand into the Influencer agency sphere.
+Smaller-scale operations might do better with running it themselves.
+We can already see advertising companies have begun to expand into the Influencer agency sphere.
 The ability to not only design an entire marketing campaign, including social media and digital marketing is a company that could certainly add value to its customers.

 This is what we at Yellow Jelly are looking to do.
-After some consideration, we are looking into being able to offer our customers the ability to run small scale Influencer marketing campaigns, in conjunction with other forms of media.
-This may become an extension to Wobble24 studios, but we are yet to decide.
+After some consideration, we are looking into being able to offer our customers the ability to run small-scale Influencer marketing campaigns, in conjunction with other forms of media.
+This may become an extension to SM studios, but we are yet to decide.

 We have carried out our research and are in the early stages of planning how we may approach this change.
 Social Media is an industry we have been focusing on for 10 years now and we think our skills in all things digital serve as a benefit in this way of marketing.
 Initially, for our clients, we focus on a handful of Micro-Influencers.
 This is based on the products and services clients offer.
 Of course, we understand Influencer Marketing is not effective for every client, but after an initial discussion, we will identify whether Influencer Marketing is the right direction.
 You can book a one-to-one session at The Marketing Surgery which we often run at WeWork in Devonshire Square near Liverpool Street.